 The Barrowland Ballroom

-BLOC+ is an unpretentious, neon-lit basement bar and venue bang in the centre of Glasgow.
+BLOC+ is an unpretentious, neon-lit basement bar and Glasgow music venue bang in the centre of the city.
 It hosts an eclectic mix of gigs and a rotating roster of club nights which are always free of charge.
 You’re bound to discover something you like here, whether it’s Italo disco, math rock or neo-soul.
 You can also be fed and watered for well under a tenner at BLOC+ with their ridiculously cheap daily deals – pop by on a Tuesday and grab a burger and fries for £3.
 A great place to get a taste of the local scene without burning a hole in your pocket.

 The Space is a socially conscious community arts venue located in Glasgow’s east end.
 It’s run by the charity People Without Labels which aims to tackle poverty and isolation within the local community.
 Inside you’ll find a pay as you feel cafe and community shop, studio spaces to rent (at very affordable rates) and a 150 capacity venue where an eclectic variety of events take place.
 Recent highlights include a headline show from local psych rock favourites The Cosmic Dead and DJ sets from Rebecca Vasmant of Worldwide FM.